AmrHMorsy/Cloth-Simulation-OpenGL/README.md

 - Realistic collision detection and response ensure accurate interactions between the cloth and other objects.

 ### Environmental Effects:
-- Similar to the ocean simulation, an HDR Skybox is used for a dynamic and immersive sky.
+- An HDR Skybox is used for a dynamic and immersive sky.
 - Atmospheric fog effects are implemented, adding depth and a captivating ambiance to the scene.
 - Real-time lighting effects, including adjustable light positions and intensities, enhance the realism of the cloth simulation.